Speech Therapy Services

 Dysphonia is the medical term for disorders of the voice.
 Signs of dysphonia may include a breathy, hoarse or rough sounding voice, voice fatigue, or instability in the voice.
 Many of these conditions are treatable and respond well to voice therapy.

 Amplify offers an intensive voice program that was developed for Parkinson's patients, called LSVT LOUD.
 It has been found to benefit other conditions, as well.

 If you find yourself struggling to eat or drink, coughing frequently during meals, or experiencing a painful swallow, you may benefit from swallow (dysphagia) therapy.
 Some problems can easily be alleviated with strategies or swallow techniques.
 Others may benefit from a structured swallow rehabilitation program, such as the MDTP.

 Amplify speech therapy knows how important shared meals are to our social well being and family unit.
-We support clients in their personal goals in their dysphagia therapy and maximizing one's quality of life.
+We support our clients in their personal goals for swallow therapy.

 Cognitive therapy is also important for those struggling with a progressive condition, such as dementia.
 Therapy, in this instance, may focus on preserving cognitive skills and independence with strategies and technological aids.
 Contact Amplify to learn if this would be a good fit for your or your loved one.